Soundself: A Technodelic is a video game that supposedly makes you feel like you’re tripping on magic mushrooms or LSD.

 “As a result, most games wind up being pretty disembodying.
 You’re not playing it with your whole body, you’re not wholly in it, you’re projecting an identity into it and you’re experiencing a kind of disembodied fantasy.”

 “How do I, instead of having a person’s attention going outward, how do I draw their attention back inward?
 How do I give them something to do, but while I’m doing that, nourish something deep within them?
 And we can use game design principles to give people really powerful transformative experiences, but they’re not… I think when we see the purpose of our gaming as an escape, that really limits how much of ourselves we can bring into the experience.”

-The game draws its design principles from meditation and ceremony – and quite obviously, psychedelic experiences.
+The game draws its design principles from meditation and ceremony – and quite obviously, psychedelic experiences such as those brought on by LSD or magic mushrooms.
 Soundself is more like a guided meditation than any conventional video game, although the only actual guidance comes at the start and end of each session.

 Soundself’s creator is an experimental game designer who has been a longstanding speaker for mindfulness in games.
 In Arnott’s words, his “whole career has been looking at meditation and ceremony and mysticism through the lens of video games.”

 Which isn’t an especially difficult connection to make; both gaming and meditation rely on a voluntary disconnection from the outside world and the immersion in an inner world, whether that’s within yourself or written into a CD.
 To Arnott, the two practices are closer than most people realise.